NVIDIA/NVFlare/docs/programming_guide/controllers/model_controller.rst

 =============

 The ModelController uses a task based communication where tasks are sent to targets, and targets execute the tasks and return results.
-The :ref:`fl_model` is standadized data structure object that can be sent along with each task, and :ref:`fl_model` responses are received for the results.
+The :ref:`fl_model` is standardized data structure object that is sent along with each task, and :ref:`fl_model` responses are received for the results.

 .. note::

-    The :ref:`fl_model` object can be any type of data.
+    The :ref:`fl_model` object can be any type of data depending on the specific task.
     For example, in the "train" and "validate" tasks we send the model parameters along with the task so the target clients can train and validate the model.
     However in many other tasks that do not involve sending the model (e.g. "submit_model"), the :ref:`fl_model` can contain any type of data (e.g. metadata, metrics etc.) or may be not be needed at all.